History of the FA Cup: Doubles/Trebles

 In 1889, Preston North End became the first club to achieve the double of winning the FA Cup (beating Wolverhampton Wanderers 3–0) and the Football League in the same season.
-This double was even more extraordinary in that the league was won without a single defeat, a feat which would not be repeated in the top division until 2003–04, by Arsenal.
+This double was extraordinary as that league was won without a single defeat, a feat which would not be repeated in the top division until 2003–04, by Arsenal.
 Equally impressive was that the cup was won without conceding a single goal.
 Such was the team's dominance that it was nicknamed "The Invincibles".

-In 1897 Aston Villa won the FA Cup and League Championship on same day, with results in League matches confirming their championship as they beat Everton 3–2 in the final.
+In 1897, Aston Villa won the FA Cup and the Football League on the same day, with results in League matches confirming their championship as they beat Everton 3–2 in the final.

+In 1927, Cardiff City won the Welsh Cup in the same season of their FA Cup triumph, becoming the only team in the world to achieve a double of two national cups.

-1961 saw Tottenham Hotspur become the first club in the 20th century to win the FA Cup and league championship in the same season, known famously as The Double.
+1961 saw Tottenham Hotspur became the first club in the 20th century to win the FA Cup and league championship in the same season, known famously as The Double.
 They also retained the FA Cup the following year.

 In 1986, Liverpool beat Everton 3–1 in the first all-Merseyside FA Cup final to complete the double and claim their first FA Cup triumph for 12 years.
 The teams would meet again in the final just 3 years later.

 In 1993, Arsenal were the first team to win the cup double, after beating Sheffield Wednesday in a replay.
 They also beat the same opposition in that season's League Cup Final, the first time that both domestic cup finals consisted of the same two teams.

 In 1994, Manchester United completed the double thanks to a 4–0 win over Chelsea at Wembley.
 Eric Cantona scored two penalties and the other goals came from Mark Hughes and Brian McClair.

 In 1996, a late goal from Eric Cantona saw Manchester United become the first team to win the double twice as they beat Liverpool 1–0 at Wembley, a week after clinching the league title and overtake Tottenham's total of eight cup wins.

 In 1998, Arsenal beat Newcastle 2–0.
 This was the second time Arsenal had done the domestic double, which includes winning the Premier League and FA Cup in the same year.

 In 1999, Manchester United completed The Treble by also winning the FA Premier League and the UEFA Champions League.

 In 2002, Arsenal matched Manchester United's record of three doubles as they defeated Chelsea 2–0 at the Millennium Stadium and clinched the league title four days later.

 In May 2010, Chelsea became the seventh club to complete the league and FA Cup "Double", by beating Portsmouth 1–0 in the 2010 final.

 In 2019, Manchester City became the first English side to win the domestic treble with their Cup win, having already secured the EFL Cup and the Premier League.

-Additionally, Cardiff City also won the Welsh Cup in the year of their FA Cup win in 1927, becoming the only team in the world to achieve a transnational cup double.